conormccormack/alphaBASIC/README.md

 # alphaBASIC
-alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019.
-It is able to parse and execute control flow commands, binary arithmetic, and variable assignments including multi-dimensional arrays.
+alphaBASIC is a robust interpreter for the BASIC programming language written in C++ by Conor McCormack in Fall 2019. alphaBASIC is able to parse and execute control flow commands, binary arithmetic, and variable assignments including multi-dimensional arrays.

+Defintions, instructions, and a sample program are all provided below.
+Enjoy!

+### Execution Instructions
 Compile interpreter using make.

 Include name of BASIC input file as command line argument which can be a .txt, .in, or any similar file type.